 What about a credit card?
 I do not suggest having a Canadian credit card.
 This is because a credit card, if used during your vacations here and when are overseas, starts to look like you have more than an "arms-length" tie to Canada.
 In other words, using a Canadian credit card starts to make you look like a resident of Canada.
 Not recommended.

 Can you open a bank account from abroad?
 If you do not have a bank account in Canada and wish to open one, you can now do so more easily.
-The Royal Bank, for example, has special customer service representatives who can assist Canadians abroad in opening bank accounts in Canada.
-Likely this is because of their desire to attract "flight capital" from Canadians and non-Canadians living in China who have been buying real estate in Canada (New Chinese money rules threaten tide of foreign buyers in Canada"), but this service is of value to all Canadians living abroad.
-Simply phone RBC or another major Canadian bank from wherever you are in the world.
-Help with opening a bank account in Canada is just a phone call away...
+The Royal Bank of Canada (RBC), for example, has special customer service representatives who can assist Canadians abroad in opening bank accounts in Canada.
+This service is called their "Welcome to Canada" package, and is available to newcomers of all kinds as well as returning Canadians.

 Please share with me your ideas, considerations, and experiences relating to taxes, accounting, and banking.
 I will post them here as help for others.
 Along with a credit to you will be a big "THANK YOU!" on behalf of the many people you will be helping!